DynamoDS/RefineryPrimer/03-hello-project-refinery/03-01_installing-project-refinery.md

 <br/>

-## Installing Revit Generative Design
+## Installing Generative Design for Revit and Dynamo

-To install the latest version of Revit Generative Design, go to the Getting Started section, where you can see the latest Pre-Requisites needed to use Revit Generative Design.
+To install the latest version of Generative Design, go to the Getting Started section, where you can see the latest Pre-Requisites needed to use Generative Design.
 After making sure you satisfy these initial requirements, please follow the step-by-step guide in the install section.

 <br/>